Marcel5751/marcel5751.github.io/wip-posts/2023-08-10-ionic-capacitor-angular-i18n.md

 }
 {% endhighlight %}

-Build the app e.g. with the `ionic cap sync android` command and then run as a native app with `ionic cap run android`.
-When switching the system language of the Android phone, the app should now be loaded in that language.
+Build the app e.g. with the `ionic capacitor build android` command should now succeed.
+When running as a native app with `ionic capacitor run android` switching the system language of the Android phone should now lead to the app being loaded in that language.